-For compatibility with the QEMU wrapper script, a base name of "usvhost" should be used:
+For compatibility with the QEMU wrapper script, a base name of "usvhost" and an index of "1" should be used:

 '''

-./vhost-switch -c f -n 4 --socket-mem 1024 --huge-dir /mnt/huge \ -- -p 0x1 --dev-basename usvhost
+user@target:~$ ./build/app/vhost-switch -c f -n 4 --huge-dir / mnt/huge -- -p 0x1 --dev-basenal

 '''

 vm2vm.
 The vm2vm parameter disable/set mode of packet switching between guests in the host.
 Value of "0" means disabling vm2vm implies that on virtual machine packet transmission will always go to the Ethernet port; Value of "1" means software mode packet forwarding between guests, it needs packets copy in vHOST, so valid only in one-copy implementation, and invalid for zero copy implementation; value of "2" means hardware mode packet forwarding between guests, it allows packets go to the Ethernet port, hardware L2 switch will determine which guest the packet should forward to or need send to external, which bases on the packet destination MAC address and VLAN tag.